 For the continued health of your workforce, we also provide general Employee Health Care services.

 The Affinity Health Group staff can assist employees with eating and exercise habits to help them live healthy lives, leading to a safer workforce.

 Whether it’s diet, exercise, flu shots, health screenings, heat-exposure education, or general health guidance, we can help!

-Another benefit of using Affinity Industrial Medicine is our 24/7 Walk-In Clinic.
-The Affinity Walk-In Clinic (AWIC) is open 24 hours every day of the week, providing availability to treat after-hours and on weekends for work-related injuries.
-AWIC then electronically refers the injured workers’ follow-up care, if needed, to the AIM clinic for seamless continuity of care.
+Another benefit of using Affinity Industrial Medicine is our Affinity Walk-In Clinic.
+The Affinity Walk-In Clinic is open every day of the week, providing availability to treat after-hours and on weekends for work-related injuries.
+The Affinity Walk-In Clinic then electronically refers the injured workers’ follow-up care, if needed, to the AIM clinic for seamless continuity of care.

-In addition to treating your employee work-related injuries after hours, the AWIC will gladly address any private pay health-related issues your employees and covered dependents might have.
+In addition to treating your employee work-related injuries after hours, the Affinity Walk-In Clinic will gladly address any private pay health-related issues your employees and covered dependents might have.

-Together, Affinity Industrial Medicine and the Affinity Walk-In Clinic have you covered 24/7!
+Together, Affinity Industrial Medicine and the Affinity Walk-In Clinic have you covered!